Chemcer/CS1010S/readme.md

 ## Conditional statements

-If an else is required for variable referencing, I often use ternary operators
+If an if else is required for variable referencing, I often use ternary operators

 ```python
 var = 0 if <condition> else 1